 The situation remains highly volatile at the al-Aqsa Mosque complex in the Old City of the occupied Jerusalem al-Quds in the wake of the Israeli regime imposing new restrictions on Palestinian worshippers’ entry to the mosque.
-Press TV has asked Kevin Barrett, editor of Veterans Today from Madison, Wisconsin, and Fredrick Peterson, a senior US congressional advisor from Richmond, Virginia, to express their thoughts on the fresh escalation between Palestinians and Israelis.
+Press TV has asked Kevin Barrett, editor of VT from Madison, Wisconsin, and Fredrick Peterson, a senior US congressional advisor from Richmond, Virginia, to express their thoughts on the fresh escalation between Palestinians and Israelis.

 Kevin Barrett opined that as long as the occupying regime of Israel does not respect Palestinians’ basic rights for freedom of living and worshiping, there will be no prospect for peace and cessation of hostility.